chromaui/chromatic-docs/src/content/workflow/before-pull-request.md

 ### Create a library of test cases

 In the steps above, you developed UI and manually verified each story's appearance and functionality.
 Chromatic is designed to automate this manual verification process by creating a library of test cases from your stories.
-This way, you don't need to go back to each story by hand to check that it looks correct.
-Instead the library is automatically tested for changes every time you push code.
+Once you create a story, you don't need to go back to check each story by hand to confirm that it looks correct.
+Instead, your library is automatically tested for changes every time you push code.

 ![Component library](../../images/library.png)